eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ### Use require_auth2()

 The `require_auth2()` enforces the execution only by the account that is set as the first parameter and only if the permission used to sign the transaction is the one specified as the second parameter.
-In other words, if the same user uses the transaction with a different permission (e.g. code, owner) the execution of the action is halted.
 If the check fails it raises a standard error message which can not be customized.

 ```cpp
 ACTION hello::addmsg(name nm, std::string message) {